-My undergraduate work trained me as a designer and technologist.
+My undergraduate work trained me to be a designer and technologist.
 I attended the University of North Carolina at Chapel Hill's School of Journalism and Mass Communication and spent my early career designing websites, programming in early web languages (HTML, CSS, Coldfusion, ASP, PHP), and conducting light user experience research as an information architect.

 In 2008, I became the Director for Innovation and Digital Engagement at the Museum of Life and Science in Durham, NC, where I designed novel digital experiments in partnership with the Exploratorium in San Francisco, the Science Museum of Minnesota, the Cornell Lab of Ornithology, and Michigan State University.
 Some of those experiments were mentioned in major media outlets like the New York Times and NPR’s Science Friday (thanks to Nina Simon pointing those reporters our way), and I had the opportunity to speak about them at places like MIT, the Smithsonian, and even internationally.
 A complete list of those experiments is archived on this Workflowy list.
-The two projects I’m most proud of in that list are Experimonth and Project FeederWatch: Sketch.

 While I worked for the museum, I served on my local library board for five years, eventually becoming the chair.
 At the same time, I worked with librarians across the state of Illinois through a program called ILEADUSA.
 For six years, I gave an annual keynote address and then worked with individual teams of librarians across 9-months, supporting them in taking risks with their projects and making change in the culture of their libraries.

-Beck Tench was formally trained as a designer at the University of North Carolina at Chapel Hill’s School of Journalism and Mass Communication and has spent her career helping people and organizations of all types embrace risk-taking, creativity, and change through technology and personal space-making.
+She was formally trained as a designer at the University of North Carolina at Chapel Hill and spent her career before returning to academia helping museums, libraries, and non-profits embrace risk-taking, creativity, and change through technology and personal space-making.
 Her work from that time was mentioned in the New York Times, National Public Radio, Scientific American, and several books and blogs.